-Brian, whose background is in financial services, hospitality and retail, has for over a year been Chair of Age Scotland Enterprises, the Charity’s social enterprise arm.
-He joined the Charity as Chief Executive in July 2012.
+Brian, whose previous background was in financial services, hospitality and retail, joined the Charity as Chief Executive in July 2012.

-He has also been involved in strategic business development for Young Enterprise Scotland, charged with leading the promotion and expansion of enterprise into mainstream education.
-Brian’s financial experience included over a year as Head of Business Development with Capital Credit Union, Britain’s fifth largest not-for-profit cooperative.
+He has also been involved in strategic business development for Young Enterprise Scotland, and was Head of Business Development with Capital Credit Union, Britain’s fifth largest not-for-profit cooperative.
+Until recently he was also a member of the Scottish Children’s Hearing Panel.

 Logan’s career has been primarily in underwriting, sales and marketing roles within the Financial services sector and was appointed to the role of General Manager within Age Scotland Enterprises, (as it is now known), in June 2008.